Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - <img src="images/Students_Visited_A_Specialist.jpg" width="250">

 - **Number of Students That Visited A Specialist:**
-- This information details how many students visited a specialist to seek help for mental health treatment, categorized by gender.
-Following is the analysis of the observation and some important takeaways that can be drawn from this data:
+- This part of the analaysis, i looked into how many students visited a specialist to seek help for mental health treatment, categorized by gender.
+Following below is my analysis of the observation and some important takeaways that can be drawn from this data:
 - __Gender Distribution:__ The information shows that, out of the total students who went to see a specialist for treatment of their mental health, 5 are female, whereas only 1 is male.
 Female students, therefore, has the largest number of patients who seek specialist treatment, hence indicating a gender disparity in help-seeking over concerns on mental health.
 - __Gender Differences in Help-Seeking Behavior:__ Considering extant research that has shown females to be more likely to seek help for mental health problems than males, it is not surprising that more females visited a specialist for mental health treatment.
 These norms set by society, the stigma associated with mental health, and conventional gender roles could be influential in help-seeking and create differences in specialist treatment access.
 - __Implications for Mental Health Support:__ These data clearly convey the need to work on deterrents to help-seeking behavior, particularly by outreach to male students who may be least likely to seek out professional treatment for mental health concerns.
-Reduction of stigma, raising awareness about the availability of mental health services, and creation of a supportive environment where it is easy for students to come out for help must be emphasized by educational institutions.
 <br />
 <br />

 - <img src="images/Mental_Health_By_Marital_Status.jpg" width="300">

 - **Students With Mental Health Condition By Students Marital Status:**
 - This analysis is focused on the statistics of certain mental health disorders (anxiety, depression, panic attacks) among students, divided by the marriage status.
-Below is an analysis of the findings along with key insights derived from the data:Below is an analysis of the findings along with key insights derived from the data:
+Below is an analysis of the findings along with key insights derived from the data: Below is an analysis of the findings along with key insights derived from the data:
 - __Anxiety:__ Among non-married students, 27 students who responded said they sometimes had anxiety while only 7 married students said the same.
 This points to the fact that marital status could be a determinant of anxiety, probably as a result of relationship status, support, and relationship stress.
-- __Depression:__ Single students revealed more depression than married students- 19 out of the students were depressed while 16 students were married.
+- __Depression:__ More single students where found to be depressed compared to their fellow married students.
 It is proved that marital status affects the probability of depression because of differences in life conditions, social support, and coping strategies.
 Thus, single students experience academic pressures, employment issues, and relational conflicts.
 - __Panic Attacks:__ Of the students who are non-married, 23 of them reported having panic attacks while there were only 10 married students who reported the same.
 Gender, age, and marital state might also be a factor since unmarried students are more likely to be stressed out, economically troubled, lonely, and in conflict, all of which increase the likelihood of the occurrence of panic attacks.
 <br />